 Regardless of the time you may have, I hope you can find moments to yourself and with your loved ones to enjoy the particular vibe of the Holidays.

-Here Is Where I’m Slowing Down This Season
+Here Is Where I’m Taking It Slow This Holiday Season

 1. A Messier House

 Having a dog means a lot of paw prints, extra hair stuck everywhere and chew toys on the ground.
 It’s driving me a little crazy sometimes, but I (generally) prefer snuggling with her over cleaning after her.

 It’s not just about the dog though.
 I’ve been REALLY trying my best to not get irritated (so much) when the house gets a bit messy.